raygun101/MarkupKit/README.md

     <MyCustomTableViewCell .../>

-MarkupKit additionally adds the following properties to `UITableViewCell`:
+MarkupKit additionally adds the following property to `UITableViewCell`:

-    @property (nonatomic) id value;
     @property (nonatomic) BOOL checked;

-The `value` property is used to associate an optional value with the cell.
 It is used primarily with `LMTableView` checkmark selection modes.
-Similarly, the `checked` property is used with these modes to indicate the cell's selection state.
-This property is `true` when the cell is checked and `false` when unchecked.
+This property is set to `true` when the cell is checked and `false` when unchecked.

 #### Accessory Views
 MarkupKit adds an implementation of `appendMarkupElementView:` to `UITableViewCell` that sets the given view as the cell's accessory view, enabling the declaration of accessory views in markup.
 For example, the following markup creates a cell that has a `UISwitch` as an accessory view: